 How South Carolina bats fueled Gamecocks to win over Alabama in SEC Tournament opener

-Dalton Reeves turned on an 86 mph breaking ball, not so much swatting the stitches but mashing all the doubt surrounding South Carolina.
+Dalton Reeves turned on an 86 mph breaking ball, not so much swatting the stitches but mashing all the doubt surrounding South Carolina baseball.
 Bludgeoning the criticism and negativity around a baseball team that seemed to be dead.

 It took until May 21 for South Carolina to hit a grand slam this year — and it would be hard to argue the Gamecocks have had a more important swing this year.
 Reeves’ grand slam propelled No. 10 seed USC to a 10-5 victory Tuesday over No. 7 Alabama in the first round of the SEC Tournament.
 Up next is a matchup against No. 2 seed Arkansas at 2 p.m.
 Wednesday in the double-elimination rounds.

-Even against the Crimson Tide (33-22), South Carolina fell in a three-run hole after two innings Tuesday.
+Even against the Crimson Tide (33-22), South Carolina fell into a three-run hole after two innings Tuesday.
 Doom felt imminent and gloom didn’t seem far behind.

 Reeves then provided a hallelujah in Hoover.